-The worsening of both long-term and short-term memory unfortunately goes hand-in-hand with aging.
+The worsening of both long-term and short-term memory, unfortunately, goes hand-in-hand with aging.
 However, there are fun ways to keep your brain sharp, ways to be proactive about your mental health and ward off age-related forgetfulness.

-Maintaining good mental health can done by something as fun as playing games throughout the day, or as simple as switching up your normal daily routines.
+Maintaining good mental health can be done by something as fun as playing games throughout the day, or as simple as switching up your normal daily routines.
 The important part is that you continue to test and challenge your mind.

 Here are a few fun ways to keep your mind sharp as you continue to age: